makinahmet/Lightweight-Charts-Examples/README.md

-This repo is about tradingview lightweight charts.
+This repo is about tradingview lightweight charts.<br />
 There is some useful examples.